stupoid/node-docker-starter/README.md

-# go-docker-starter
+# node-docker-starter
-A starter docker-compose environment for golang
+A starter docker-compose environment for node.js

 To use, just run: